Any-Vegetable Easy-Crust Pizza

 - Sprinkle the sauce with cheese, then add the toppings.

-- Bake until the crust is lightly browned and the toppings look cooked, 10 to 15 minutes.
+- Once the oven temperature has reached 400 degrees, bake until the crust is lightly browned and the toppings look cooked, 10 to 15 minutes.